alphagov/govuk-design-guide/README.md

-# GOV.UK Design Library
+# GOV.UK Design Guide
 ## About
 - There is no single source of truth when it comes to design-centric documentation within GOV.UK
 - GOV.UK Design System is intended for transactional services used across government departments
-- Design library can help mitigate duplicating existing designs, provide insights on past design decisions, and demonstrate the interconnected relationship between our publishing tools and what the end-user interacts with on a GOV.UK page
+- The GOV.UK Design Guide can help mitigate duplicating existing designs, provide insights on past design decisions, and demonstrate the interconnected relationship between our publishing tools and what the end-user interacts with on a GOV.UK page

-## How to run the design library on your machine
+## How to run the GOV.UK Design Guide on your machine
 1. Before running a local version of the Design Library on your computer ensure that you have the following installed:
     - [Node LTS](https://nodejs.org/en)
     - [Visual Studio Code](https://code.visualstudio.com/)